What Is Sesame Allergy?

 Current U.S. federal law does not require sesame to be declared by food manufacturers.
-FARE supports adding sesame to the list of “major food allergens” that must appear on ingredient labels of processed foods.
-In the meantime, FARE continues to expand its educational resources to support people with sesame allergy.
+FARE supports adding sesame to the list of major food allergens that must be named in plain language on the ingredient labels of processed foods, and is advocating for legislation to accomplish this.

 A 2010 survey showed that hundreds of thousands of Americans are affected by sesame allergy.